-Although the slang was new to me, I did quickly learn when I arrived in Korea that the English equivalent of “coming” was “going” in Korean, so going…somewhere….does make some sense.
+Although the slang was new to me, I did quickly learn when I arrived in Korea that the English equivalent of “coming” was “going” in Korean, so going somewhere does make some sense.
 Nine years later though, the Korean (and Japanese) for that seems to have been completely Anglicized.
-Which is a pity, as this phrase is probably unique to Korean, and a genuine surprise to hear in a primetime television commercial.
+Which is a pity, as this phrase is possibly unique to the Korean language, and a genuine surprise to hear in a primetime television commercial.

 What other surprises like this ad might be out there?
 If just a little bit of Korean ability completely transforms our understanding of otherwise innocuous-appearing cultural products, perhaps we should keep an open mind about how sexually conservative Korean society in general really is.
 Why do gatekeepers present it as such to overseas audiences, when it clearly is a lot more nuanced than that?